 A proper maintenance plan will help prevent major mechanicals that could sideline your trishaw.
 We suggest partnering with a local bike shop or traveling mechanic service, ideally one that has ebike and/or cargo bike experience.
 Ask if they would sponsor your chapter with free/discounted service in exchange for logo placement on your trishaw and marketing materials.
 Consider planning two core service intervals:

-Before every ride pilots should:
+Before every ride pilots should check:

 Every 3-4 months a qualified mechanic should check: